 Approval is contingent upon fulfillment of the Mural Application.
 Artists must be registered on the WEHO Muralist Roster in order to apply for a mural in the City of West Hollywood.
-The artwork will be reviewed according to the criteria outlined in the West Hollywood Mural Program Process and Guidelines document and includes: Concept, Scale, Context, Feasibility.
+The artwork will be reviewed according to the criteria outlined in the Art on the Outside Program Review and Approval Process.

 See our FAQ's for answers to questions such as:

 Artist’s Guide to the Visual Artists Rights Act (VARA)